Sattar Khan: Revolutionary

 Sattar Khan had close ties to the Social Democratic Party.
 He rose from obscurity to head Constitutionalist rebels from the Amirkhiz district of Tabriz.
 By 1907, he had become a favored leader of the rebels.
 After shelling the Majles (parliament) of Iran in the capital Tehran, 40 thousand of Mohammad Ali Shah's soldiers were ordered to attack Tabriz, where Constitutional rebels were holding out.
 In June 1908, under the leadership of Sattar Khan, a High Military Council was established.
 Sattar Khan was appointed the Commander in chief of High Council, Bagher Khan as his deputy, and Ali Musyo, Haji Ali and Seyed Hashem Khan as other notable members.

 By April 1909, the Tabriz rebels had lost a large number of their fighters in driving out royalist forces from the city.
 Taking into account Sattar Khan and Bagher Khan's heroism during the battle, Sattar Khan was honored by the title of "Sardar-e Melli" (سردار ملی, "National General") and Bagir khan "Salar-e Melli" (سالار ملی, "National Leader") by the order of the Assembly.

 The early victories of the rebels in Tabriz greatly influenced other Constitutionalists across Iran.
 Special committees with the name of "Sattar Khan" were established in Tehran, Rasht, Qazvin, Isfahan and other cities.
 Sattar Khan's reputation also led to the powerful Bakhtiyari tribal leaders to throw in their lot with the Tabriz rebels.

 Most of the cities of Azarbaijan province were cleared of royalist military forces by October 1908.
 Mohammad Ali Shah authorized the reopening of the Majles in Tehran in order to try and placate the opposition.

 The Second Majles was held in December 1908.
 It ordered a plaque of honor with images of Sattar Khan and Bagher Khan carved on it in gold as a token of appreciation for their services.

 The strengthening of revolutionary power in the wake of the Tabriz victory frightened not only the Qajar Shah but also his allies, Russia and Great Britain.
 In March 1910, Sattar Khan and Bagher Khan set out for the capital Tehran with 300 pro-Moderates soldiers, where they were greeted by large numbers of supporters April 3, 1910.

-Sattar Khan and his warrior camped out in Atabek Park, where they refused to obey the Shah's order to disarm.
+Sattar Khan and his warriors camped out in Atabek Park, where they refused to obey the Shah's order to disarm.
 The Shah's troops and police forces led by Yeprem Khan (Davidyans), head of Tehran police, launched a brief but violent confrontation on the night of August 7, 1910, and succeeded in surrounding and disarming Sattar Khan's forces.
 About 30 warriors were killed and Sattar Khan was wounded in his leg – remaining disabled until his death at the age 48, on November 9, 1914.
 He was buried in the famous Shah-Abdol-Azim shrine cemetery in Shahr-e Ray, just outside Tehran.